Car Insurance for Northern Kentucky

-We are an independent agency serving the car insurance needs of Cincinnati, Covington and all of Kentucky and Ohio for over 60 years.
+We are an independent agency serving the car insurance needs of Covington and all of Northern Kentucky for over 60 years.

 The right car insurance policy in Ohio will help get you back on the road quickly after your car is damaged or destroyed by accident, fire, theft, or other covered event.
 It may also provide protection against medical and legal expenses resulting from injury, loss of life, or property damage caused by an accident involving your vehicle.

 As a local, independent insurance agency, Burkhart Insurance Agency can help you find the right policy for your car by comparing quotes and coverage options from several top providers.
 In addition to cars, we insure motorcycles, classic cars, motor homes, boats, Jet Skis, and ATVs too.

 Request a free quote or call (859) 292-8080 to learn more.